 Plug-In vs. Hardwired Level 2 EV Chargers: What Central Coast Homeowners Should Know

-So, which is better?
+So, which option is better?

-Level 2 Charger Hardwired vs Plug In, What’s the Difference?
+Level 2 Charger Hardwired vs Plug-In: What’s the Difference?

 ✅ Pros of Plug-In EV Chargers